mcgrathcoutinho/zk-encode/README.md

 # zk-encode

 This repository contains my notes from the Q1 2024 ZK bootcamp by Encode Club.
+The notes are only focused on covering ZK theory and Starknet.

 ## [Week 1 - Introduction](./week-1/)
  - [Overview / Maths & Cryptography introduction](./week-1/lesson-1.md)